Pet Obesity Danger

 A Leading Cause of Poor Pet Health Can Be Easily Avoided

 Childhood obesity is an epidemic in this country.
 Our pets aren’t far behind.
 In fact, a study conducted by the Association for Pet Obesity Prevention found that 60% of cats and 56% of dogs are overweight.
 That equals an estimated 56.5 million cats and 50.2 million dogs are too heavy.

-It is estimated that pet owners will spend $23 billion on pet food in 2016.
-On average, dog owners spend more than $330 a year on food and treats, while cat owners spend nearly $300, according to the American Pet Products Manufacturers Association.
+It is estimated that pet owners will spend $29.88 billion on pet food in 2018.
+On average, dog owners spend more than $307 a year on food and treats, while cat owners spend nearly $291, according to the 2017 American Pet Products Association.